helium/HIP/0000-Hotspots-Providing-Redundant-Coverage-Must-Compete-With-First-to-Witness.md

 ***Minimum Distance***

 *Minimum Distance* is defined as 8 resolution 11 hexes.
 Hotspots asserted less than this distance apart are not rewarded when they witness each other's beacons.

+When the distances between hotspots are [calculated using hexes](https://h3geo.org/docs/core-library/restable/), the hotspots are assumed to be at the center of the hex.
+As the resolution number increases, the location of the hotspot is more accurate, since the size of the hex containing the hotspot decreases.
 ### New PoC definitions and rules implemented by this HIP

 ***Redundant Coverage***